zbb272/intro-fetch-lab-dc-web-career-021819/README.md

 1. Opening Crawl - Star Wars Episode 4 (`getOpeningCrawl`)

-- When the user clicks "Get Opening Crawl" button, it should trigger the function `getOpeningCrawl` which will fetch the data for Star Wars Episode 4: A New Hope
+- When the user clicks "Get Opening Crawl" button, it should trigger the function `getOpeningCrawl` which will fetch the data for "Star Wars Episode 4: A New Hope"
   _NOTE: The ID for Episode 4 is 1_
 - When the promise is resolved, the film's opening crawl should appear on the page in the `#crawlDiv`